 2-2 1/2 cups water

-3 cups white or light balsamic or cider or any other vinegar of choice.
-It should not be a dark coloured vinegar.
+3 cups white or light balsamic vinegar or cider vinegar or any other vinegar of choice.
+It should not be a dark coloured or strong vinegar.

 1-2 tsp. sugar (optional)